-When you submit your initial enquiry to us, we are relying upon that as your consent to carry out a free PPI check and will process your data on that basis.
-If you have opted into our full service, we are processing your data in order to perform our contract with you and to fulfil our obligations under it.
+When you submit your initial enquiry to us, we are relying upon that as your consent to contact you about a possible PPI claim and will process your data on that basis.
+If you have engaged our services, we are processing your data in order to perform our contract with you and to fulfil our obligations under it.

 Etico will only share your information with third parties in conjunction with the service you have asked us to provide.
 We only use trusted partners and do not allow our third-party service providers to use your personal data for their own purposes.
 These may include:

 - Advertising networks and platforms – When you submit your initial enquiry to us, the website you come from may be operated on our behalf by a third party.